elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-are-the-characteristics-of-a-good-hypothesis.md

 seo:
   title: QuickTakes | Education Studies
   page_description: >-
-    This content discusses the essential characteristics of a good hypothesis in the context of the scientific method, highlighting aspects such as testability, falsifiability, specificity, measurability, objectivity, tentativeness, and consistency with existing knowledge.
+    This content describes the essential characteristics of a good hypothesis, outlining qualities such as testability, falsifiability, specificity, measurability, objectivity, tentativeness, and consistency with existing knowledge.
   page_keywords: >-
-    hypothesis, scientific method, testable, falsifiable, specific, measurable, objective, tentative, empirical evidence, research methods
+    hypothesis characteristics,testable,falsifiable,specific,measurable,objective,tentative,scientific method
 author: QuickTakes
 question: >-
     What are the characteristics of a good hypothesis?